 “Just in my one school, I am trying to manage five teams, multiply that across the district, and we have 90 teams that we need to manage and keep track of… that is a paper trail nightmare”.

 Due to the pandemic, you may have shifted to using digital documents across various platforms to help you get the information that you need at the moment as a stopgap measure.
 However, there is a whole back-end process that also needs to occur to ensure that students are able to play.
 Waivers from parents, approvals from coaches, verification of their medical history — all of these steps that are outlined in your athletic policies need to be completed.
 Not only do they need to be completed, but there needs to be a clear audit trail that follows and clearly identifies each completed approval/review step to show policy compliance in the future.

 Using digital forms and waivers is the best way to reopen sports activities successfully.
 It is also the best way for you to ensure that you are completing all of the steps as dictated by your school district’s policies.
 Coaches, Staff and Administrators will no longer have the headaches of trying to collect a ton of paperwork, having to chase students and parents to collect waivers, and all the while the added risk of exposing your institution to greater liability.
 You can have a secure, efficient and timely method for sending and receiving all the forms necessary to successfully and safely re-open all your sports activities — and with no paper cuts!

-If you want to learn more about how to implement digital forms and waivers in your school without overwhelming your IT department, we are hosting a webinar on May 13, 2021, explaining in great detail how to successfully re-open sports activities in your district or school.
+If you want to learn more about how to implement digital forms and waivers in your school without overwhelming your IT department, we hosted a webinar on August 26, 2021, explaining in great detail how to successfully re-open sports activities in your district or school.